 All primary aged school children will have completed consent forms delivered via the school.
-Flu immunisation sessions will be delivered in school from the begining of October until mid-December.
-If a child misses their flu immunisation at school, for whatever reason, a flyer will be sent home with information about how the parent/guardian can arange an appointment for their immunisation.
+Flu immunisation sessions will be delivered in school from the beginning of October until mid-December.
+If a child misses their flu immunisation at school, for whatever reason, a flyer will be sent home with information about how the parent/guardian can arrange an appointment for their immunisation.
 This will not be via your GP.

-For all children in the above three groups (aged 6 months to two years with a health condition and children agred from two up to the end of primary school), we are asking parents/guardians to make every effort to attend their allocated appointment so that we can do everything possible to help maintain physical distancing at clinics and ensure that all children can be vaccinated ahead of this year's flu season.
+For all children in the above three groups (aged 6 months to two years with a health condition and children agreed from two up to the end of primary school), we are asking parents/guardians to make every effort to attend their allocated appointment so that we can do everything possible to help maintain physical distancing at clinics and ensure that all children can be vaccinated ahead of this year's flu season.